-- Comprehensive Degree Examination - Ordinarily during the final academic term, the master's degree student must take and pass a comprehensive oral examination. - The comprehensive oral examination is administered by a committee of three or more faculty recommended by the major-field chairperson and approved by the Parks College Office of Graduate Education and Research.
+- Comprehensive Degree Examination - Ordinarily during the final academic term, the Master's degree student must take and pass a comprehensive oral examination.
+The Master's degree student is required to register for a Special Study for Examination (zero credit) course during that term.
+A Master's degree student may enroll not more than twice in Special Study for Examination without permission of the Parks College Office of Graduate Education and Research. - The comprehensive oral examination is administered by a committee of three or more faculty recommended by the major-field chairperson and approved by the Parks College Office of Graduate Education and Research.
 The final examination covers the major field. - In order to pass the comprehensive oral examination, the student must receive satisfactory evaluation from two-thirds of the examiners.
 Official transmission of the outcome of the examination is by letter to the student from the Associate Provost. - If a student fails the comprehensive oral examination, the examination may be repeated, but only once, provided that a second exam is recommended by the committee and is approved by the Parks College Office of Graduate Education and Research.
 Ordinarily, a second examination will not be scheduled during the same academic term as the first.